maxsours/software-design-final-project/Phase2/GameCentre/README.md

 	Once the app has been configured by above steps, the app may run.
 When the app runs, the Game Launch Centre page will appear.
 Here the user has several features, listed below:
 ### Game Centre
-- **HIGH SCORE** - This button will handles the per-user score.
-Pressing this button will show ​    the best score for each game.
-For example, in our game center we implemented 3 games, ​    Draughts, 2048 and Sliding Tiles, pressing this button will show the best scores achieved for the three games.
+- **HIGH SCORE** - This button will handles the score of each games related to the user.
+         Pressing this button will show the best score for each game.
+For example, in our game center we implemented 3 games, Draughts, 2048 and Sliding Tiles, pressing this button will show the best scores achieved for the three games.
 It will not show how you perform against other users.
 - **CREATE ACCOUNT** - There are 2 text fields which allow user to type their username and password.
      ​    When the "CREATE ACCOUNT" button is pressed, and the username already exist, ​    a pop up text "User Already Exists" will appear.
 If new account is